Informa Maritime is part of the Knowledge and Networking Division of Informa PLC

 In this presentation we re-visit the topic of consolidation to answer two crucial questions:

 Innovation, despite its meaning, has become a buzz word increasingly applied to products, strategies or services that are not and hence, don’t yield the game-changing results expected of them.
 What is true innovation in global Seafreight shipping?
 Disruption, transformation or evolution ?
 What will drive tangible value to all participants in the supply chain ?

 Big Data – big changes, big investments, big opportunities…big ambiguity.
 Some of the biggest players in the industry have invested heavily in digital initiatives over the past year and a half.
 Now, we are moving away from asking is there a case for digital, since these investments tell us there is.
 Instead, we ask:

-For a full picture on the infrastructure of shipping, we turn to ports and terminals to ask:
+For a full picture on the infrastructure of shipping, we turn to Port of Antwerp to ask: